The Hook: In popular culture

 The story has also appeared in various television programs; "The Pest House" (1998), the fourteenth episode of season 2 of the TV series Millennium, opens with a murder similar to that of the urban legend.
 Season 1, episode 7 of the TV show Supernatural features a hookman as the villain.
 It is the first story in the first episode of Mostly True Stories?: Urban Legends Revealed.
 The Canadian animated anthology series Freaky Stories (1997) has a segment in its first season based on the Hook, set in 1963.
 The story is referenced in "The Slumber Party" episode of Designing Women.
 The Hookman is used as a plot device in season 3, episode 5 of Community: "Horror Fiction in Seven Spooky Steps".

 A parody of the Hookman is used in SpongeBob SquarePants, season 2, episode 16: "Graveyard Shift", in which Squidward, in an attempt to scare SpongeBob out of his wits while they are working at night, tells a made-up horror story of the "Hash-Slinging Slasher" – a dark, faceless figure donning a raincoat who has a rusty, old spatula in place of a hand.

-The story received a resurgence in popularity on the internet following a retelling of it on 4chan that became an internet meme, due to it being written in broken English with several humorous errors, most notably its abrupt ending where the entire twist is rendered simply as the phrase "Man door hand hook car door", which has since become what this version of the story is referred to as.
+The story received a resurgence in popularity on the internet following a retelling of it on 4chan that became an internet meme, due to it being written in broken English with several humorous errors, most notably its abrupt ending where the entire twist is rendered simply as the phrase "Man door hand hook car door", which has since become how this version of the story is referenced.